ashish-gehani/Trimmer/README.md

 export LLVM_NM_NAME=llvm-nm
 ```

-TRIMMER also requires either wllvm or gclang
+TRIMMER also requires either wllvm or gclang.
+The examples in the trimmer benchmarks currently use wllvm but can be modified to use gclang.

 ```
 pip install wllvm